joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 boundary is an optimization fence.
-Postgres, for instance, supports the syntax `MATERIALIZED` and `NOT MATERIALIZED` in order to specify whether a CTE should be an optimization fence or not, allowing the user to escape the complex rules and use their own knowledge of the data to provide the best query.
+Postgres, for instance, supports the syntax `MATERIALIZED` and `NOT MATERIALIZED` in order to specify whether a CTE should be an optimization fence or not, allowing the user to escape the complex rules and use their own understanding of the data to provide the best query.

 Knowing that we have this tool available to us in ClickHouse provides developers with an opportunity to construct complex queries from simpler building blocks